ekrsulov/ttpe/README.md

-# Vectornest
+# VectorNest

 A modern, extensible web-based vector graphics editor built with React, TypeScript, and a sophisticated plugin architecture.

 ## Interface Overview

-Vectornest is an SVG-based vector graphics editor presented in a full-screen layout: a central canvas for editing, top and bottom action bars, a collapsible/resizable sidebar, and a virtual **Shift** button for shortcuts on touch devices.
+VectorNest is an SVG-based vector graphics editor presented in a full-screen layout: a central canvas for editing, top and bottom action bars, a collapsible/resizable sidebar, and a virtual **Shift** button for shortcuts on touch devices.
 The Canvas coordinates interaction layers (selection, node and subpath editing, shape preview, guides, grid) and supports keyboard shortcuts, drag selection, transforms, shape creation, and a smoothing brush.

 ## Architecture & Global State